gligli/tools/picflash/readme.txt

 MOSI         J1D2.1        B6 Pin 27 (use resistor)
 MISO         J1D2.4        B2 Pin 23 (NO RESISTOR)

+and for remote power-on:

+KIOSK        J2B1.11       B7 Pin 28 (use resistor)

 You can power the PIC from either the USB or from the mainboard.
 In any case, C2 (Pin 13) must be connected to +5V from the USB to allow proper sensing